Solnhofen Holophagus penicillatus

 A highlight for every Solnhofen collection

-Holophagus is the ideal centerpiece for collectors who want to map the great evolutionary lines of vertebrate history.
-It represents one of the rarest and most mysterious fish groups of the Jurassic Sea.
-A specimen of this genus is much more than a fossil; it is a biological monument that bridges the gap between the inhabitants of the deep and the ancestors of land vertebrates.
+Holophagus is the ideal centerpiece for collectors who wish to illustrate the major evolutionary lines of vertebrate history.
+It represents one of the rarest and most mysterious groups of fish from the Jurassic seas.
+A specimen of this genus is far more than just a fossil; it is a biological monument that bridges the gap between the inhabitants of the deep and the ancestors of terrestrial vertebrates.